compound interest questions and answers compound interest questions and answers competitive exams by wisdom helps maths

 4) 1.75%

 Q19.
 Mahesh has two grandsons Kiran and Tushar.
-11 year old Kiran gets some money from Mandar’s wealth and 12 year old Tushar gets rest of the money.
+11 year old Kiran gets some money from Mahesh’s wealth and 12 year old Tushar gets rest of the money.
 Both will get money only when they turn 22 years old.
 Till then the money is in a bank getting interest at 8% compounded annually.
 When both turn 22, they receive the same amount.
-How much had Mandar given Tushar (in ₹) initially, if total money was ₹24700?
+How much had Mahesh given Tushar (in ₹) initially, if total money was ₹24700?
 (Very Important)

 A) ₹11875